infinitydotxyz/fe-pixelscore/README.md

 .1% of the sorted by rank list (top .1%) 10,000,

-ui for choosing public visibility

 revealed? visible, revealer.

 responsive

 checkout not connected falied?

-no pixelrank, no collection address,
+// you need collectionAddress for cart? no pixelrank, no collection address,

 rarity.tools